landaverdend/predictr/README.md

 ## Roles

 ### Oracle
-Creates a market by publishing a Kind 8050 event committing to two SHA256 hashes — one for each outcome.
+Creates a market by publishing a Kind 30050 event committing to two SHA256 hashes — one for each outcome.
 The preimages are kept secret and stored locally.
-At resolution, the oracle publishes a Kind 8052 event revealing the winning preimage.
+At resolution, the oracle publishes a Kind 30052 event revealing the winning preimage.
+Market descriptions support Markdown and are rendered on the market detail page.

 > **Note:** Oracles here are single-key — one party controls both preimages and can unilaterally determine the outcome.
 Multisig oracles (requiring M-of-N independent parties to cooperate on resolution) would be a natural extension to prevent a single oracle from manipulating outcomes.